Everything You Need To Know About Laser Treatments for Rosacea

 IPL is certainly not pain-free.
 Depending on the individual’s tolerance and the size and location of the area being treated, different levels of discomfort are reported from IPL.
 Some people experience a sensation of a slight burn or sting, others feel considerable pain.

-How many IPL treatments are needed for rosacea?
+How many IPL treatments are needed for skin redness?

 The number of sessions is dictated entirely by the area size of the rosacea and the severity of each case.
-It’s common to require 4-6 sessions of IPL treatment for rosacea.
-Does rosacea come back after IPL? (feel free to insert within the IPL section and/or remove from FAQ) Yes.
-It is highly probable that rosacea will return after IPL treatment, though timings vary greatly from one person to the next.
+It’s common to require 4-6 sessions of IPL treatment for skin redness.
+Does skin redness come back after IPL?
+Yes.
+It is highly probable that it will return after IPL treatment, though timings vary greatly from one person to the next.

-How long to see results from IPL for rosacea?
+How long to see results from IPL for skin redness?

-Results from IPL for rosacea can often be seen immediately but definite improvements are detectable after a week.
+Results from IPL for skin redness can often be seen immediately but definite improvements are detectable after a week.
 Full results should be noticeable after 3-4 weeks, when blood vessels are reabsorbed and facial redness diminishes.